Inklingo

 frase

-Use 'frase' when referring to a common saying, a set phrase, or a simple sentence.
+Use 'frase' when referring to a specific sentence or a common, often simple, saying.

 A small, friendly blue bird sitting on a branch.
 Three distinct, colorful, geometric shapes (a circle, a square, and a triangle) are floating together in a connected chain, emanating from the bird's beak, representing a short phrase.